latex3/latex3.github.io/_posts/2024-06-13-issue39-of-latex2e-released.md

 layout: post
 title: "LaTeX 2024-06-01 PL1 released and distributed"
 date: 2024-06-13 00:00:00
+description: "LaTeX 2024-06-01 PL1 released and distributed"
-description: "We sent the 2024-06-01 release (patch level 1) of the LaTeX kernel to CTAN.
+excerpt: "We sent the 2024-06-01 release (patch level 1) of the LaTeX kernel to CTAN.
 By now it should be available to most users via TeX Live or MiKTeX...."
 categories: news
 tags: [latex2e]